Asia firms' sentiment slips on geo-political tensions - Thomson Reuters/INSEAD

 “More than geo-political tensions, policy normalization by global central banks and firming up of oil prices are a bigger issue for Asian economies,” said Radhika Rao, chief economist at DBS in Singapore.

-While Canada has already hiked rates twice in recent months and the Bank of England warned of rate hike possibilities, all eyes are now on the U.S. Federal Reserve’s decision on Wednesday where it is likely to take another step towards policy normalisation.
+While Canada has already hiked rates twice in recent months and the Bank of England warned of rate hike possibilities, all eyes are now on the U.S. Federal Reserve’s decision on Wednesday where it is likely to take another step toward policy normalization.

 But a major shift in business sentiment either way is unlikely.